 Make sure you don’t catastrophize the situation.
 Deal in facts and be ready to reel your anxious brain in when it starts spinning out of control.
 You can only go on the information you have.
 Don’t read between the lines or build a dramatic story around the information you have.

 This will keep you in control of the situation and prevent your brain from taking you for a joy ride.

 Consider if you have any options in your situation.

 - Do you need to figure out a solution to something?

 - Do you need to focus on your own well-being?

 - Perhaps it’s time to ask a favor of someone?

 - Maybe it’s time to lean into your emotional support group?

-Control the controllables.
-But aside from this, look after yourself and be mindful of your own wellbeing.
+Control the controllable.
+But aside from this, look after yourself and be mindful of your own well-being.